bn3t/generator-ngx-firebase-bootstrap/README.md

 The generated project will contain example code to authenticate to your project in Firebase.
 For this to actually work, you will have to enable authentication in your firebase project.
 The project supports Email/Password, Google Sign-In and Twitter.
 Go to [Firebase Authentication Documentation](https://firebase.google.com/docs/auth/) to find out how to enable authentication for your project in Firebase.
-Please note that to use Email/Password authentication you will have to register users yourself via the Firebase Console.
+Please note that to use Email/Password authentication, so you will have to register users yourself via the
+Firebase Console.

 The generated project will contain 2 ready to be used components for login and display user information.
 They are initially